Who is responsible for repairs?

 Enquiries :01628 543 101

-Did you know that if you live in one of our shared ownership homes, you can purchase more shares in your home after you have lived there for a year?
+Did you know that if you live in one of our shared ownership homes, you could buy more of your home after you become the owner?
 This process is called staircasing.

 As with all shared ownership homes, you only pay rent on the shares of your home that you do not own.
 So the more shares you own the less rent you will have to pay.